-NL-Alert warns and informs you about disasters in the Netherlands.
-NL-Alert tells you what's going on, what you should do and where you can find more information.
+NL-Alert is the Dutch government Public Warning System.
+NL-Alert warns and informs you about disasters.
+It tells you what's going on, what you should do and where you can find more information.

 NL-Alert on your mobile

 You receive NL-Alert on your mobile phone.
 You don't have to do anything for that.
 When you receive NL-Alert, your mobile will emit a loud and penetrating alarm sound.

 On your mobile phone, NL-Alert is based on cell broadcast technology.
 This technology also works if the network is overloaded.
 NL-Alert is free and anonymous: you don’t have to sign up and your telephone number remains unknown.